ONLINE REGISTRATION IS CLOSED BUT ADDITIONAL PEOPLE ARE STILL WELCOME. PLEASE EMAIL BERT AT BHARRIS@CLIFTONINSTITUTE.ORG IF YOU’D LIKE TO ATTEND.

 Age: Adults and children accompanied by an adult.

 Bring: It will be hot and we’ll be spending time near or in the water.
 Shorts and sturdy sandals or rubber boots are usually best, but long pants can come in handy as well.
-Please bring sunscreen, sun hat, binoculars, camera, insect net, and plenty of water.
+Please bring sunscreen, sun hat, binoculars (ESSENTIAL), camera, insect net, and plenty of water.

 Weather policy: Date and time subject to change dependent on weather.
 Please check your email for updates on the morning of the event.